ddanieljudee/Pickleball-Booking-System-IoT/README.md

 ## 📄 License

 This project was developed as part of a Final Year Project (FYP).
+Source code is not available for public.

 Copyright © 2026
 Pickleball Booking System Integration with Internet of Things (IoT)